What are the pros and cons of financing a car?

 Benefits of taking out an auto loan

 Financing a car might mean a higher-end option fits your budget, but it’s still essential to determine how much car you can afford to finance.
-Generally, this number will look much better than you could pay in cash.
+Generally, a loan will give you access to more money to spend than you could reasonably save up, especially with current used and new car prices remaining high.
+If you’re paying in cash, you may have a hard time finding a newer vehicle with decent mileage.

 While you can get behind the wheel of a nicer car, beware of overspending.
-Experts recommend spending no more than 20 percent of your take-home pay on your car loan plus other car-related expenses like insurance and fuel.
+Experts recommend spending no more than 20 percent of your take-home pay on all car-related expenses, including your loan, insurance, gas and maintenance.

 Even if you finance a vehicle that fits your budget, your monthly payment can be steep.
-On average, drivers pay $735 per month for new vehicles, according to Experian.
-And this high cost is on top of insurance, which averages $2,278 annually, according to Bankrate data.
+On average, drivers paid $737 per month for new vehicles in the third quarter of 2024, according to Experian.
+And this high cost is on top of insurance, which averages $2,458 annually, according to Bankrate data.

 Falling behind on your auto loan payments will lead to trouble.
-Even one missed payment will hurt your credit score.
-And multiple missed payments can lead to your vehicle being repossessed.
+Even one missed payment will affect your credit score, and multiple missed payments can lead to your vehicle being repossessed.

 This is because, for most auto loans, your vehicle secures the loan.
 If you cannot make payments, the lender technically owns it — and will repossess it to recoup its losses.
 But even if you chose an unsecured auto loan, you could be taken to court for missed payments.